A Formal Separation Between Strategic and Nonstrategic Behavior: Discussion and Future Work

 It is interesting to note that various special cases of strategic solution concepts are nonstrategic under our definition.
-For example, the equilibrium of a two-player zero-sum game can be computed by considering only the utility of a single agent, and hence the behavior for an equilibrium-playing player in such a game can be computed by an \elementary{} behavioral model.\footnote{However, note that such a behavioral model would act in every game as though the game was zero sum; it is in this sense that we would still say that the model is nonstrategic.
+For example, the equilibrium of a two-player zero-sum game can be computed by considering only the utility of a single agent, and hence the behavior for an equilibrium-playing player in such a game can be computed by an elementary behavioral model that computes the agent's maxmin strategy.\footnote{However, note that such a behavioral model would act in every game as though the game was zero sum; it is in this sense that we would still say that the model is nonstrategic.
 An analogous caveat applies to the other examples we give here.} Similarly, an equilibrium for a potential game can of course be computed in terms of outcome values computed by a potential function \citep{monderer96}.
-In repeated settings, many no-regret learning rules (which are guaranteed to converge to a coarse correlated equilibrium) can be executed by agents that only consider their own utilities.

 One thing that these exceptions all have in common is that they are also \emph{computationally} easy, unlike general $\epsilon$-equilibrium, which is known to be hard in a precise computational sense \citep{daskalakis09,chen06}.
-The equilibrium of a zero-sum game can be solved in polynomial time by a linear program; the equilibrium of a potential game can be found simply by finding the maximum of the potential function over all the outcomes.
-No-regret algorithms are cheap to run, requiring in each time period work that is linear in the number of actions, and converge rapidly to coarse correlated equilibrium.
+The equilibrium of a zero-sum game can be solved in polynomial time by a linear program; the equilibrium of a potential game can be found simply by finding the maximum of the potential function over all pure outcomes.\footnote{ Note that although this procedure is tractable in terms of the normal form, congestion games (the most important representation of potential games) can often be represented in an asymptotically more compact form than the normal form; finding the equilibrium of such games is intractable relative to the compact representation \citep{fabrikant04,babichenko21}.}

 However, the connection between ease of computation and strategic simplicity is not an equivalence.
-For example, correlated equilibrium in general games can be computed in polynomial time by a linear program, but cannot in general be computed by an \elementary{} behavioral model (see Corollary~\ref{cor:fixed-point}).
 An attractive future direction with potential applications in the design and analysis of multiagent environments is to shed further light on the connection between computational and strategic simplicity.

 We also observe that our characterization of nonstrategic behavior in this paper is a binary distinction: in the view we have advanced, a behavioral model is either nonstrategic or it is not.
 An intriguing question for future work is whether such a distinction can be made more quantitative: i.e., is there a sense in which agents are nonstrategic to a greater or lesser degree that is distinct from the number of steps of strategic reasoning that they perform?